Toucaan/toucaan/README.md

 ```

-Move on to `app/mobile/mobile.scss` next to design for the phone specifically.
+Move on to `app/mobile/mobile.scss` next and so on…

-Glance through the remaining subfolders and the `.scss` files that were added to your project.
-These will contain all the styling code for your apps across smartwatches, mobile phones, tablets (and foldables/bendables), electric vehicles, desktops, and smart TVs.
+Glance through the remaining subfolders and `.scss` files that were added to your project.
+These will contain all the styling code required for your app's frontends across smartwatches, mobile phones, tablets (inclduing foldables/bendables), electric vehicles, desktops, and smart TVs.

+> Tip: Start small with just desktop and mobile support initially.
+Take it further once you're comfortable and at pace for the remaining scope.

 ## Detailed Documentation
 Documentation for Toucaan is available over [here](https://toucaan.com).